solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 lockout rules for a single block.

 * Single block lockout should result in loss of rewards for the epoch and a minor slashing percentage.
-This is a great candiate for quadratic slashing, where valiadtors that vote on the same single block have their slashing rate double.
+This is a great candidate for quadratic slashing, where valuators that vote on the same single block have their slashing rate double.

 * Multiple block lockout results in slashing the validator as well